Joseph-DelGiorgio/UniCoins/Unicoins/README.md

 Award badges: As a project manager, award badges to volunteers using the awardBadge(address volunteer, uint256 tokenId, string memory badgeDescription, uint256 hoursContributed) function.

 You can also interact with other functions depending on your use case.

+How to stake:
+When proposing a project, the volunteer stakes a specified amount of tokens.
+Here's how you stake tokens when proposing a project:

+Make sure you are a volunteer: You must be added as a volunteer by a project manager using the addVolunteer(address volunteer) function.

+Ensure you have enough tokens: Check your token balance using the balanceOf(address account) function from the ERC20 contract.
+You need to have enough tokens in your balance to stake the specified amount.

+Propose a project: As a volunteer, call the proposeProject(string memory projectDescription, uint256 stakingAmount) function, where projectDescription is a description of the project, and stakingAmount is the amount of tokens you want to stake.
+The specified amount of tokens will be transferred from your balance to the contract and will be locked as a stake.

+The staked tokens will be returned to the proposer if the project deliverables are met, as determined by the project manager.
+If the deliverables are not met, the staked tokens will be forfeited (burned).